BRIDAL STYLES

 6. Statement Bodices

 That said, this look isn’t for everyone.
-If your style is more understated, bohemian, or minimalist, a statement bodice might feel like too much — especially if you want the focus on movement, fabric flow, or simplicity.
+If your style is more understated, bohemian, or minimalist, a statement bodice might feel like too much.

 Ideal for: Brides who want their gown to say something.
 If your style leans toward bold elegance or you love a touch of couture detail, a statement bodice can give you that wow factor without needing an extravagant silhouette.
 Structured bodices, with visible boning or sculpted shapes, are amazing for creating a defined waist and elegant posture — they photograph beautifully in portraits and close-ups.
 Beaded or embroidered designs, on the other hand, add dimension and catch the light in the most magical ways.

-In Photos: From a photographer’s point of view, I’ll say this: bodice details make magic in close-ups.
-The way beads glint when the sun hits them, or how structured fabric frames a bride’s posture during the ceremony — those are the little moments that stand out in photos.
+In Photos: From my point of view, I’ll say all bodice details make magic in close-ups.
+The way beads glint when the sun hits them, or how structured fabric frames a bride’s posture are some of the little moments that stand out in photos.
 My biggest tip is to step into some natural light while you’re trying on dresses.
-It will help you envision what it will look like on the wedding day.
+It will help you envision what it can look like on the wedding day.

 Bridal Trends